Bitcoin Vault Covenants

 CTV mechanism

 CCV vaults store state inside Taproot output tweaks, which lets them do something CTV cannot: partial withdrawals.
 When you deposit into a CCV vault, your funds land in a P2TR output whose internal key is a NUMS point (nothing-up-my-sleeve, meaning no one can spend via the key path).
 The spending rules live entirely in Taproot script leaves.
 To trigger a withdrawal, you provide a signature from the trigger key and the CCV opcode verifies that the spending transaction creates valid successor outputs — a timelocked withdrawal output and optionally a change output that returns remaining funds to a new vault with the same contract rules.
 This change-back mechanism is the revault: you can withdraw 0.5 BTC from a 10 BTC vault and the other 9.5 BTC stays vaulted under identical protections.
 Recovery is keyless — anyone who knows the vault address can broadcast the recovery transaction, which sends all funds to the pre-committed recovery address.
-The total lifecycle costs 418 vB (deposit 154 vB, trigger 154 vB, withdraw 110 vB), making it the cheapest of the three.
+The measured lifecycle costs 565 vB across three transactions (deposit 300 vB, trigger-and-revault 154 vB, withdraw 111 vB), reflecting CCV's ability to trigger a partial withdrawal and return the remainder to a new vault in a single transaction.
 CCV uses only one key for the trigger, with recovery requiring no key at all.

 CCV vault lifecycle